Provable Accelerated Bayesian Optimization with Knowledge Transfer: THEORETICAL ANALYSIS

 \subsection{Theory-Driven Guidelines for Practice}

-Our theoretical analysis shows that the cumulative regret of DeltaBO is roughly at the order of $\tilde{\mathcal{O}}(\sqrt{T(T/N+\gamma_\delta)})$, which provides some guidelines for a user to apply DeltaBO in practice.
-First, different from \citet{shilton2017regret}, we show the regret dependence on $N$, which encourages the user to collect more observations from the related source task to increase the performance of DeltaBO.
-Since our goal is to accelerate the optimization process on $T$, $T$ is typically a small number so $N \gg T$ can be easily satisfied.
-Second, the dependence on $\gamma_\delta$ reflects the difficulty of the knowledge transfer problem, as it is determined by the difference function $\delta$.
-Consequently, our DeltaBO algorithm performs best when the target task is closely aligned with the source tasks.
+Our theoretical analysis shows that the cumulative regret of DeltaBO is of order $\tilde{\mathcal{O}}(\sqrt{T(T/N+\gamma_\delta)})$, which suggests several guidelines for applying DeltaBO in practice.
+First, unlike \citet{shilton2017regret}, our regret bound depends explicitly on $N$, which encourages users to collect more observations from a related source task to improve the performance of DeltaBO.
+Since our goal is to accelerate the optimization process in $T$, $T$ is typically small, so $N \gg T$ can often be satisfied easily.
+Second, the dependence on $\gamma_\delta$ reflects the difficulty of the knowledge-transfer problem, as it is determined by the difference function $\delta$.
+Consequently, DeltaBO performs best when the target task is closely aligned with the source tasks.
 See our experiments (Section \ref{sec:exp}) for practical results.
-Finally, while we focus on accelerated BO regime, collecting more observations from the target task (i.e., increasing $T$) always helps the optimization process since our DeltaBO is a no-regret algorithm, i.e., $\lim_{N,T\rightarrow \infty} R_T/T=0$.
+Finally, while we focus on the accelerated BO regime, collecting more observations from the target task (i.e., increasing $T$) always helps the optimization process since DeltaBO is a no-regret algorithm, i.e., $\lim_{N,T\rightarrow \infty} R_T/T=0$.

-\section{Experiments}

-In this section, we empirically evaluate DeltaBO against classical and transfer BO baselines on both real-world auto-ML experiments and synthetic experiments to validate the theoretical insights developed earlier.
+\section{EXPERIMENTS}